"Love is our true destiny. We do not find the meaning of life by ourselves alone—we find it with another."

 Group intoxication: Feeling high on agreement or shared enemies rather than real understanding.

-Polite disengagement: Being pleasant while never revealing what you feel.
+Polite disengagement: Being pleasant while never revealing what we feel.

 True Connection